jirgn/.dotfiles/planck/README.md

 Firmware](https://github.com/qmk/qmk_firmware).
 The files of this repo are my current keyboard layout configuration.

-This layout is initially copied from [Noah Fredericks great layout](https://github.com/noahfrederick/dots/tree/master/planck) and will be modiefied by my needs.
+This layout is initially copied from [Noah Fredericks great layout](https://github.com/noahfrederick/dots/tree/master/planck) and will be modified by my needs.

 ## Build